 Another week, another case.
-After a long week of stormy weather and associated British small talk we thought it would be best to cut to the chase, not bother with a tenuous link and get stuck into to a case about redundancy and TUPE.
+After a long week of stormy weather and associated British small talk we thought it would be best to cut to the chase, not bother with a tenuous link and get stuck into a case about redundancy and TUPE.
 For those of you who already had your fill of TUPE last week, I assure you that this case has a different lesson.

 Does consensual termination of employment amount to dismissal?